 If you prefer a vacation rental, HomeAway lists over 1000 in the Lucca area.

 Lucca offers up some pretty fine Tuscan cuisine.
 The restaurant most talked about is Ristorante Buca di Sant'Antonio.
 Have some farro soup, one of the oldest dishes in Italy and a favorite of Giacomo Puccini and Ezra Pound, according to the Restaurant's web site.
 For an informal and inexpensive meal, we like Trattoria da Leo (Review).
+Our current favorite for traditional cuisine of Lucca is Trattoria da Giulio, Via delle Conce, 45, in the northwest quadrant of the city, right near the walls.

 The Villas of Lucca